EGAdams/the_function_caller/packaged_code.md

-Please analyze the following Python code and think about how many more exhaustive, edge case tests that we may need for the AddTodoSubtaskTool.
-Think about adding subtasks over 10 levels deep and testing for accuracy of the addition of these tasks:
+Please analyze the following Python code and think about how we could make a tool to edit the Task object:
 ```python
 class Task:
     """Represents a task with optional subtasks.